The cognitive science laboratory

 Picture

-Matt is a PhD student interested in natural language processing and cognitive computing.
-He is also a Data Scientist working for the Government of Manitoba.
+Dr. Matthew Cook completed his Ph.D. in 2022 on natural language processing and attitude detection in language from newspapers between 1750 and 2010.
+His Masters work focused on natural language processing and diagnosis of depression.
 His Honours work focused on a computational analysis of Type 1 and Type 2 error rates associated with statistical procedures and assumption violations.
-His Masters work focused on natural language processing and diagnosis of depression.
-His PhD work applies large-scale semantic modelling to big data problems in both clinical and social psychology.
-He has earned a number of awards for his research including the John Castellan Student Paper Award from the Society for Computers in Psychology, the Peter Graf Award from the Brain and Cognitive Section of the Canadian Psychological Association, the Kenneth Dion Award from the Social and Personality Section of the Canadian Psychological Association, and a CPA Certificate of Academic Excellence for his Masters thesis.
-His work has been funded by NSERC along the way.
+He also completed an Undergraduate Research Award (URA) in the lab in 2015.
+Matt earned a number of awards for his research including the John Castellan Student Paper Award from the Society for Computers in Psychology, the Peter Graf Award from the Brain and Cognitive Section of the Canadian Psychological Association, the Kenneth Dion Award from the Social and Personality Section of the Canadian Psychological Association, and two CPA Certificate of Academic Excellence, one for his Masters thesis and another for his Doctoral thesis.
+His work was funded by NSERC along the way.
+He went on to a career in data science.

 • Cook, M. (2016).
 Analysis of Type 1 error rate inflation with parametric and nonparametric tests of the null hypothesis (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Abdelrahman Elzayadi completed his Honours thesis on blocking and associative learning.
+Abdelrahman Elzayadi completed his Honours Thesis in 2021/2022 on blocking and associative learning.

 • Elzayadi, A. (2022).
 To go or not to go: Demonstrating the blocking effect in humans (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Katie Davies completed her Honours thesis on people's distorted perception and miscomprehension of graphed data.
+Katie Davies completed her Honours Thesis in 2020/2021 on perception and (mis)comprehension of graphed data.

 • Davies, K. (2021).
-Perception and judgement of visual presented data in university students (Honours dissertation).
+Perception and judgment of visually delivered data (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Stefaniia Martsynkevych completed her Honours thesis on learning and memory deficits associated with state depression and anxiety.
+Stefaniia Martsynkevych completed her Honours Thesis in 2020/2021 on learning and memory deficits associated with state depression and anxiety.
+She went on to graduate school in public policy and health.

 • Martsynkevych, S. (2021).
 Cognitive consequences of depression (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Dr. Michelle Crease-Lark was a visiting PhD student from Dr. Peter Graf's laboratory at University of British Columbia and worked on problems related to prospective memory.
-She completed her PhD from UBC in 2019.
-She taught psychology courses for the University of Winnipeg and is now the Research Coordinator for The Rehabilitation Centre for Children.
+Dr. Michelle Crease-Lark was a visiting PhD student from 2014-2019 from the University of British Columbia.
+She worked on problems related to prospective memory and completed her PhD at UBC in 2019.

-Lisa Tarnowski completed her Honours on semantic modelling and language classification related to depression and anxiety.
+Lisa Tarnowski completed her Honours Thesis in 2018/2019 on semantic modelling and language classification related to depression and anxiety.

 • Tarnowski, L. (2019).
 Assessing mental wellness using text analysis (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Chelsea Matsumoto completed her Honours on embodiment, robotics, and cognition.
+Chelsea Matsumoto completed her Honours Thesis in 2018/2019 on embodiment, robotics, and cognition.

 • Matsumoto, C. (2019).
 From abstract to concrete: Associative learning and the situated cognition debate (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Dr. Evan Curtis completed his Honours in 2010 on audition and artificial grammar learning and his PhD in 2017 on selective memory impairment in amnesia.
-His Honours thesis was awarded the W. N. Ten Have Award for Best Honours Thesis in Psychology and his PhD thesis is published.
-He is now an Associate Professor at Booth University College.
+Dr. Evan Curtis completed his PhD in 2017 on selective memory impairment in amnesia.
+He previously completed his Honours Thesis in the lab on audition and artificial grammar learning in 2009/2010.
+His Honours Thesis was awarded the W. N. Ten Have Award for Best Thesis in Psychology and a CPA Certificate of Academic Excellence.
+His PhD thesis is published.
+He is now a Professor at Booth University College.

 • Curtis, E. T. (2017).
 Reinterpreting selective impairments in memory: Computational and empirical simulations of dissociations in amnesia (PhD dissertation).
 University of Manitoba, Winnipeg, Manitoba.